pla | Phillip Lehn Architect

 REDMOND CIVIC CENTER COMPETITION, Redmond, WA - lead designer / project architect of Arai / Jackson's winning entry.

 U.S. NAVY BRIG, Naval Station Seattle, WA - lead designer / project architect of the only design of twenty commissioned throughout the nation that met both of the Navy's stringent budgets - space and cost.
 Considered one the program's most functional and cost effective designs, construction documents were taken to 65% before Congress eliminated the program.

-SAKYA MONASTERY and ADDITIONS, Seattle, WA - architect of the nation's first Monastery of Tibetan Buddhism and the West's first Seat of the unbroken ~1,000-year old Khön Family Lineage.
+SAKYA MONASTERY and ADDITIONS, Seattle, WA - His Holiness Jigdal Dagchen Sakya's architect for the nation's first Monastery of Tibetan Buddhism and the West's first Seat of the unbroken ~1,000-year old Khön Family Lineage.
 Services included: conditional dual residential / public assembly use approval, lot coverage variance, and building permits for its Memorial Stupa, Library, Portico and Mahakala Shrine Additions.